ez-gaming/ez-gaming.github.io/guides.md

 ## Pro TIP!!
 *   If you experience anything out of the ordinary or any malfunction, just reboot or shutdown then turn back on your vita.
 Long press on the power button until you see a shutdown button appear on screen.
 Most the time a simple reboot solves common issues.
 Enjoy and have fun on your modded PS Vita.

+Note: All the information provided here is public knowledge and can be obtained by searching online.
+This is an index and collection to some of that information and guides.
+No infringement intended.